rn4sh/tmxathon/README.md

 Hints
 =====
 a.
 You can use an ephemeral PostgreSQL as your DB - use the following details:
 *Namespace: choose PLEASE ENTER USERID AT TOP OF PAGE-inventory for the first Namespace.
-Leave the second one as `openshift`</br>
+Leave the second one as `openshift`*</br>
-*Database Service Name: inventory-database</br>
+*Database Service Name: inventory-database*</br>
-*PostgreSQL Connection Username: inventory</br>
+*PostgreSQL Connection Username: inventory*</br>
-*PostgreSQL Connection Password: mysecretpassword</br>
+*PostgreSQL Connection Password: mysecretpassword*</br>
 *PostgreSQL Database Name: inventory*</br>

 b.
 Deploy your Inventory Microservice to OpenShift - switch to your working namespace first and deploy</br>
-*oc project PLEASE ENTER USERID AT TOP OF PAGE-inventory && \</br>
+*oc project your_project_name*</br>
-*mvn clean package -DskipTests -f $CHE_PROJECTS_ROOT/cloud-native-workshop-v2m1-labs/inventory</br>
+*mvn clean package -DskipTests -f $CHE_PROJECTS_ROOT/cloud-native-workshop-v2m1-labs/inventory*</br>

 c.
-Add some nice labels to logically group apps and see the icons - You can use the suggestion [here](https://github.com/rn4sh/tmxathon/blob/main/inventory/labels)</br>
+Add some nice labels to logically group apps and see the icons - You can use the suggestion [here](https://github.com/rn4sh/tmxathon/blob/main/inventory/labels)

 Criteria 5: Deploy to Prod using CI/CD
 =====